heyharmon/undo-seo/implementation/Milestone-3-Topical-Map-Generation.md

 - The quality of clusters depends on DataForSEO's data—AI enhancement comes in Milestone 4
 - Start with a reasonable limit (e.g., 100-150 total keywords) to keep API costs manageable
 - Store raw DataForSEO response data if needed for debugging or future AI processing
+- The suggestions toggle defaults to off to minimize API costs and generation time
+- Fetching suggestions post-generation allows users to incrementally expand their map
+- When adding suggestions to an existing map, deduplicate carefully to avoid duplicate keywords